Sponsored

 Highlights

-- This poignant World War II historical fiction unearths and honors the life of a young French Resistance fighter--from the New York Times bestselling author of The Anomaly.
+- Autofiction meets historical investigation in this compelling ode to a young French Resistance fighter killed during World War II--from the New York Times bestselling author of The Anomaly.

 - About the Author: Hervé Le Tellier is a writer, journalist, mathematician, food critic, and teacher.